jbeluch/xbmcswift2/docs/quickstart.rst

 ------------------------------

-You can always import and call any of the xbmc modules directly if you need advanced functionality that xbmcswift doesn't support.
-However, if you still want to be able run plugins from the command line you should import the xbmc modules from xbmcswift, e.g.
+You can always import and call any of the xbmc modules directly if you need advanced functionality that xbmcswift2 doesn't support.
+However, if you still want the ability to run plugins from the command line you should import the xbmc modules from xbmcswift2.

 .. sourcecode:: python

-   from xbmcswift import xbmc, xbmcgui
+   from xbmcswift2 import xbmc, xbmcgui

 Since these modules are written in C, they are only available when running XBMC.
 To make plugins run on the command line, XBMC has mock versions of these